yoonmh/yoonmh.github.io/_pages/about.md

 Prior to working at KETI, I worked as a research engineer at KEPRI from 1994 to 2001.

 ## Teaching Experience
+* 2022~ Hasei University
+* 2020~2022 Hanyang University ERICA
+* 2006~2007 Adjunct Professor of Dept. of Electronics Engineering, Korea Polytechnic University
+* 2005~2007 Adjunct Professor of Dept. of Computer Engineering, Kyungnam University
+* 2000~2001 Instructor of Dept. of Control & Meassurement, Hanbat University
 * 1994~1997 Instructor of Dept. of Control & Meassurement, Korea University
-* 2000~2001 Instructor of Dept. of Control & Meassurement, Hanbat University
-* 2005~2007 Adjunct Professor of Dept. of Computer Engineering, Kyungnam University
-* 2006~2007 Adjunct Professor of Dept. of Electronics Engineering, Korea Polytechnic University

 ## Publications/Patents
 I published 123 papers and registered 35 patents. ([Publications][1], [Patents][2])<br>